Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

 \paragraph{Remote processing (Sparse Alltoallv)}

 Our nodal enumeration algorithm contains an outsourcing pattern, whereby candidate nodes are sorted globally, checked for duplication and hangingness on remote processes, and sent back to the owners of the originating elements.
-This algorithm, although not necessarily optimal, is simple and has scaled adequately, following a communication fixup.

 The last step of the algorithm uses a concept of \emph{return address} to return nodes to originating processes.
-Due to the high-locality heuristic of SFC sorted orders, the number of destination processes is actually sparse.
-At the same time, the return addresses are treated as if arbitrary.
+Due to the high-locality heuristics of SFC sorted orders, the number of destination processes is actually sparse.
+At the same time, the return addresses are treated as arbitrary.
 Our first implementation used a raw \texttt{MPI\_Alltoall} collective to obtain the receive counts at the destinations. \texttt{MPI\_Alltoall} tends to produce heavy network congestion and requires time to populate the send count array, which is linear in process count.
 We noticed that this step of the algorithm had low overhead up to 28K cores, at which point scaling halted and the overhead blew up 15x from 28K to 56K cores.
-To fix this we adopted the NBX sparse exchange algorithm from \citep{hoefler2010scalable}, which uses non-blocking collectives and point-to-point messages to eliminate any \(\Omega(p)\) primitives like \texttt{MPI\_Alltoall}.
+To fix this we adopted the NBX sparse exchange algorithm \citep{hoefler2010scalable}.
+NBX stands for non-blocking consensus algorithm for dynamic sparse data exchange which uses non-blocking collectives and point-to-point messages to eliminate any \(\Omega(p)\) primitives like \texttt{MPI\_Alltoall}.